Gloria Coles Sky Salon

 Ms. Coles believed that the library should be fully engaged with the community.
 That meant serving people in the building, bringing services out to the people, and creating new ways to enrich the lives of the underserved.

 She accomplished these goals in creative and varied ways.
 In 1990, the Library raised funds and built an 8,750 sq. ft. two-story addition to the main building.
 The addition provided for an enlarged Reference area and new space for the Local History and Genealogy collections, which had previously been difficult to access in their basement location.
-This was the first (and last) significant building project from the time the building was constructed in 1958 until the renovation began in 2020.
+This was the first (and last) significant building project from the time the building was constructed in 1958 until the renovation began in 2020, after which it became the Gloria Coles Flint Public library.
 She also brought public computers to the Library, along with a career and job center, and a bookmobile.
 Ms. Coles encouraged the staff to explore and expand programs for adults and children, including concerts, the Michigan Storytellers Festival, and partnerships with the African American Quilters Guild and the African American Sports Hall of Fame.
 Many of these initiatives are beloved, long-standing traditions in the community to this day.

 She also guided the Library during its transition from Board of Education governance to its status as an independent district library in 1999.
 Working with a supportive Board of Trustees, Coles spearheaded a successful millage campaign in 2002 that provided the Library with 2 mills of funding in perpetuity, in addition to renewable millages that have been approved by voters ever since.